AIAgentsNSUT/dashboard/README.md

    - Create a new workspace
    - Get your Client ID and API Key
    - Create a test organization
-   - Update `.env.local` with your WorkOS credentials:
+   - Update `.env` with your WorkOS credentials:
    - Add the redirect uri in the redirects tab
      ```
      WORKOS_CLIENT_ID=<your-client-id>